Balazs-Lab/Escapability/README.md

 ## Installation Guide

 To install the software required to run the escapability pipeline, ensure that the most recent version of [Conda](https://conda.io) is installed on the computer.
-Additionally, the [CodonCaller](https://github.com/Balazs-Lab/CodonCaller)  software will need to be downloaded from GitHub and installed.
+Additionally, to run the Viral Escape Pipeline the [CodonCaller](https://github.com/Balazs-Lab/CodonCaller) software will need to be downloaded from GitHub and installed.

 Once [Conda](https://conda.io) is installed, either pipeline environment can be downloaded using the following code: